STIR is social movement committed to te Tiriti o Waitangi and exposing and ending institutional racism in the health system.

 STIR members have presented on racism, anti-racism, decolonisation and te Tiriti o Waitangi more than 100 times since 2013.
 We have written submissions, influenced and written policy, meet with health sector leaders, and published detailed evidence of how racism operates and can be disrupted.
 We have prepared shadow reports to the United Nations, evidence for Waitangi Tribunal claimants and largely won the argument that institutional racism is rife within the health sector.
+We are now working with folk to disrupt racism informed by our research in this area.
 We have established international networks and continue to support those experiencing institutional racism.

-The current membership of STIR is: Claire Doole, Trevor Simpson, Dr Tim McCreanor, Grant Berghan (Co-chair), Emma Rawson, Ngaire Rae, Lisa McNab, and Dr Heather Came (Co-Chair).
+The current membership of STIR is: Grant Berghan (Life Member), Dr Heather Came (Co-Chair), Dr Tim McCreanor (Co-Chair), Claire Doole, Trevor Simpson, Emma Rawson, Ngaire Rae, Lisa McNab, Kate Matheson, Nik Coupe, Maria Baker, Jacquie Kidd.
 Collectively we are passionate about public health, addressing health inequities, advancing social justice and ending institutional racism.

 STIR in the media